rebeccatraceyt/Kryan/README.md

 - Spotify Embed - Snapshot of Kryan's Spotify page, showcasing a select number of tracks users can choose to play.
 - IGTV Embed - iframe element for a video uploaded to Instagram, showcasing a stripped down version of a latest release.
 - [Bio Page](bio.html "Bio Page") - Providing biographic information for the users to get an understanding of who the artist is, and how they have created their music.
-- [Listen Now Page](listen.html "Listen Now Page") - Providing information on the various streaming sites Kryan is available on, with a call to action button for each.
 - [Live Page](live.html "Live Page") - Providing information on upcoming events. with call to action buttons for:
      - The venue site, for further information and directions
      - The ticket purchasing platform for pricing and ordering